crytic/building-secure-contracts/reentrancy/README.md

 # Re-entrancy
 A state variable is changed after a contract uses `call.value`.
-The attacker uses the fallback function to execute the vulnerable function again before the state variable is changed.
+The attacker uses [a fallback function](reentrancy/ReentrancyExploit.sol#L26-L33)—which is automatically executed after Ether is transferred from the targeted contract—to execute the vulnerable function again, *before* the state variable is changed.

 ## Attack Scenarios
 - A contract that holds a map of account balances allows users to call a `withdraw` function.
 However,